 "There's three (hot springs) that's out there that you can get pretty burned from," Gooch said.
 "There are several out there that people need to pay attention to."

 The hot springs at Black Rock Desert can be streams or deep ponds of boiling water, he said.
 The Double Hot Springs reach about 180 degrees with very steep and slippery banks, according to the Friends of Black Rock High Rock.

 Although the area around the springs is fenced, dogs have been known to jump into or drink from the springs, the Friends of Black Rock said on the organization's website.

 It [is not yet] known what type of dog jumped in the hot spring, whether the man owned it or if it survived the scalding hot water.

-While no dog was involved, the June 2016 death of a Portland, Oregon man who wandered off the designated path at Yellowstone National Park and fell into the water near Noris Basin Geyser made headlines because of its gruesome and unusual nature.
-His sister — who was walking with him at the time and saw him fall in — contacted authorities immediately, but due to the heat and acidity of the water, they were unable to find his remains.
+Although no dog was involved, the June 2016 death of a Portland, Oregon, man who wandered off the designated path at Yellowstone National Park and fell into the water near Noris Basin Geyser made headlines because of its gruesome and unusual nature.
+The man's sister -- who was walking with him at the time and saw him fall in -- contacted authorities immediately, but due to the heat and acidity of the water, they were unable to find his remains.